 Early Life

-Gil Shwed was born in Jerusalem in 1968, shortly after the Six-Day War.
-His early interest in technology began at the age of 13 when he started programming.
-This early passion led him to study computer science at the Hebrew University of Jerusalem while still in high school.
-During his military service, he served in the Intelligence Corps' Unit 8200.
+Gil Shwed was born in Jerusalem, Israel, in 1968.
+At the age of 13, he began programming, showcasing an early aptitude for technology.
+He further honed his skills by studying computer science at Hebrew University in Jerusalem while still in high school.
+During his military service, he served in the Intelligence Corps Unit 8200.

 Rise to Success